YunoHost/doc/pages/01.administrate/06.overview/10.backups/backup.md

 [ui-tabs position="top-left" active="0" theme="lite"]
 [ui-tab title="From the webadmin"]
 After creating backups, it is possible to list and inspect them using the corresponding views in the web administration interface.
-A button offers to download the archive.
+A button allows you to download the archive.
 If the archive is larger than 3GB, it may be better to proceed via SFTP.

 `Backup > Local Archives > <Archive name> > Download`